FraLaz1971/pybeginner/README.md

 # pybeginner
 # ##################################
-Contains few programming examples to that can be run using python3 interpreter, to exercise and modify at your choice.
+Contains few programming examples that can be run using python3 interpreter, to exercise and modify at your choice.
 # ##################################